kailash-manasarovar/statement/docs/timeline/2023/october.md

 ![Trapped and suffering](../../content/images/trapped-and-suffering.png)

+## Stalked online around the clock

+- It is obvious to me that stalkers are reading my tweets around the clock, and not just a few.
+- Because I could see how many people were translating my tweets, I knew what time they had to be up.
+- It was very surprising to see people reading my tweets at all hours of the night whenever I tweeted.
+- I wondered who might be up to:
+    - Admin-read an interesting tweet that needed to be shared with the community of stalkers.
+    - Share the tweet on WhatsApp or wherever.
+    - See an alert about a new tweet on the WhatsApp group or wherever they were sharing my information.
+    - Read it as a participant.
+- Were they shift workers working at night, or were they truly around the world.
+I suspect the latter.

 ## The trumpet teacher drives past me in his car

 - I'm walking back from the Indian restaurant with my takeaway.